dtcooper/tuxracer-web/README.md

 ### Running a Program In The Container

 If you for some reason want a shell or to run a program inside of the container, provide it as an argument.
-For example to shell into `bash`
+For example to shell into `bash`,

 ```
 docker run -it -p 6080:6080 dtcooper/tuxracer-web bash